Union Asset Management Holding AG, et al. v. Kraft Heinz Co., et al.

 These claims arise from the Defendants’ misstatements regarding the Company’s financial position, including the carrying value of Kraft’s assets, the sustainability of Kraft’s margins, and the success of recent cost-cutting strategies by the Company.

 On October 8, 2019, the Honorable Robert M. Dow, Jr. appointed Union Asset Management as Co-Lead Plaintiff, BLB&G as Lead Counsel, for the Class in the consolidated action.
-The Amended Class action Complaint will be filed on December 9, 2019.
+The Amended Class Action Complaint will be filed on January 6, 2020.